Chloe Green Determined To Marry Jeremy Meeks Despite Billionaire Parents ‘Freaking Out’

 Parents just don’t understand!
 Billionaire heiress Chloe Green wants to marry Jeremy Meeks, even if her parents don’t think it’s a good idea.
 Will they ever change their minds and give the Hot Felon a chance?

 Chloe Green, 26, is absolutely smitten with boyfriend Jeremy Meeks, 33, and is already envisioning a future with him.
 Though they’re not engaged yet, Chloe wants nothing more than to see that ring on her finger (that sparkler she was spotted wearing wasn’t an engagement diamond).
 If only her parents felt the same way!
-The TopShop heiress’ billionaire parents don’t exactly approve of her relationship with the Hot Felon, and they don’t want her marrying him, one of Chloe’s friends told us!
+The TopShop heiress’ parents, Sir Philip Green, 65, and Tina Green, 67, who are worth an estimated $5.1 billion, don’t exactly approve of her relationship with the Hot Felon, and they don’t want her marrying him, one of Chloe’s friends told us!
 What’s a girl in love to do?

 “Chloe is so caught up with Jeremy and she won’t listen to reason at all.
 She really believes this is true love.
 Her parents are freaking out — they do not want her to marry this guy,” a friend of Chloe’s told HollywoodLife.com EXCLUSIVELY.
 “So far, they’ve refused to even meet him; they’re hoping it’s just a phase.
 But it’s not!
 Chloe is dead serious, she totally believes she’s in love and that they’re meant to be together.
 She says she’s never felt like this for any other guy before and that she’s beyond happy.
 And she’s convinced that once her parents give him a proper chance they’ll change their minds and love him too.”